anselbrandt/docker-compose-postgres/README.md

 Go to `localhost:8000`

-There should be two databases:

-`demo1` and `demo2`

 # Setting up the docker-compose volumes and network

-docker-compose derives the network name from the directory name containing the `docker-compose.yml` file.
+`docker-compose` derives the network name from the directory name containing the `docker-compose.yml` file.
 In this example the network name is `docker-compose-postgres_default`.

-# Setting up the PostgresSQL Container
+# Setting up the Postgres Container

 The `docker-compose.yml` contains a service named `postgres` defined below.